rimi-itk/loop-profile/README.md

 Loop uses [Apache Solr](http://lucene.apache.org/solr/) for searching (and indexing) content using the "[Search API Solr Search](https://www.drupal.org/project/search_api_solr)" module.
 See the section on Apache Solr for installation instructions.

-For installation and setup you should have drush and unzip installed:
+For installation and setup you should have drush and unzip installed, if not run:
 ```
 sudo apt-get install drush
 sudo apt-get install unzip